RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 Review, click `Launch`, and select your `Key-Pair`.

-Once the *EC2 Instance* is up and available, grab its public IP or DNS name from the console and use it to copy the files needed for the installation via *SSH* using your *private Key-Pair*:
+Once the *EC2 Instance* is up and available,</br>
+grab its public IP or DNS name from the console and use it to copy the files needed for the installation via *SSH* using your *private Key-Pair*:

 ```shell
 scp -i /path/to/private.pem \